titusece/sedonadec-personal/README.txt

  Once the SVM is up and running, the device should be discoverable from your Niagara station or Sedona Workbench through SedonaNetwork.

-File created by Gilberto Villani Brito (gilbertovb@gmail.com) at 28 March 2016